Planting Instructions for Your Bare Root Peonies.

 We can not guarantee your success since that depends on factors beyond our control.

 We ship a standard 3-5 eye peony root for all our garden peony varieties.
-Peony species may have 2-4 eyes which is due to their unique root structure that may be considerably smaller than the common garden peony naturally.
-Please note: Last Chance Roots are described as having a specific number of eyes which may be less than our regular roots.
+Peony species may only have 2-3 eyes which is due to their unique root structure that may be considerably smaller than the common garden peony naturally.

 Peony roots are all different and some plants may naturally have finer (smaller) roots than others as well as some that are more inclined to be larger than average.
 This is a difference in variety and does not reflect on the garden performance of the plants.
 Same way people come in all sizes you don't think less of them for their size.
 Species roots are generally smaller than the modern hybrids and so are many of the Rock Garden Peonies which are close to the species in their parentage.
 We will never substitute varieties, so we encourage you to order before rare and high demand varieties sell out during peak peony bloom season.
-If we are unable to supply a first quality root due to natural circumstances beyond our control for your order we send a refund rather than putting them on backorder or shipping you what we would consider unaceptable for that variety.
+If we are unable to supply a first quality root due to natural circumstances beyond our control for your order we will issue a refund.